US military departments

 Military departments and emerging technology

-The departments operate their own research labs—the Army Research Laboratory, Navy’s Office of Naval Research or the Air Force’s Research Laboratory—performing R&D on emerging technologies relevant to their service’s mission.
-Other organizations, like the Army Futures Command16, work on transitioning promising research into operational requirements.
+The departments operate their own research labs—the Army Research Laboratory, Navy’s Office of Naval Research or the Air Force’s Research Laboratory— performing R&D on emerging technologies relevant to their service’s mission.
+Other organizations, like the Army Futures Command, work on transitioning promising research into operational requirements.

 Once new capabilities are acquired, specialized offices—such as the Navy’s warfare development command and the Air Force’s doctrine and training centers—develop operational concepts, update doctrine, and oversee training to ensure smooth integration into force structure and missions.